 A leaking roof is every homeowner’s worst nightmare.
 Not only do leaks cause discomfort and damage to your property, but they can also lead to respiratory health issues due to dampness and mold build-up.
 Regular inspection of your roof can help detect leaks before the problem advances.
 Call your professional roofing inspector.
 Most leaks will need a quick repair or part replacement.
 But once the damage spreads to the entire roof, you may need a complete roof replacement.

-To help you prevent further roof damage, we’ve rounded up some of the warning signs of roof leaks.
+To help you prevent further roof damage, we have rounded up some of the warning signs of roof leaks.
 Once you notice these signs, you need to hire a reliable roofing company to inspect your roof.
-This way, you’ll unearth other underlying issues which might cause severe damage to your property.
-Here are the five common signs.
+This way, you will unearth other underlying issues, which might cause severe damage to your property.
+Here are the five common signs:

 One of the interior signs of a roof leak is water drips from the ceiling.
-The drip doesn’t have to be continuous to cause damage.
+The drip does not have to be continuous to cause damage.
 Water can leak through the attic and into your ceiling, causing damp conditions.
 The water can also freeze and leak only when the ice begins to melt.
 This will often result in intermittent leaks even when it’s not raining.
 Before starting on your ceiling crack repair, you must find the source of the crack.
 If you have moisture damage or poorly installed ceiling sections.

 Chronic water drips and moisture issues can cause permanent damage to your roof.
 If there are poorly-jointed parts in the shingles or iron sheets, fixing the problem could be easier.
 However, if the leak is due to rust or a failing waterproof material, you may need a replacement.

-And while it’s difficult to spot a leaking roof, heavy rains will help you identify the leaking area.
-The moment you notice unexplained water on the floor or walls, that’s a sign to keep looking.
+And while it is difficult to spot a leaking roof, heavy rains will help you identify the leaking area.
+The moment you notice unexplained water on the floor or walls, that is a sign to keep looking.

 Spots on your external walls are often signs of mold or moss growth.
 If this mold gets a continuous supply of water, they spread faster and soon will become catastrophic.
 To know precisely where the problem comes from, you need to check for blocked gutters and downpipes.
-If there’s no problem with the two, it means there’s a problem with the roof.
+If there is no problem with the two, it means there is a problem with the roof.

 Damaged flashing is another roof problem that could be causing mold growth on the external walls.
 The flashing is designed to protect against leaks in corners and joints.
 Any issues with the flashing, such as looseness and cracks, could allow water to leak.
 Regularly checking the flashing after summer and winter helps solve any problems upfront.